-ATM 404 Reducing Samples of Hot Mix Asphalt to Testing Size
+ATM 404 Reducing Samples of Asphalt Mixtures to Testing Size

-Following are guidelines for the use of WAQTC FOP for AASHTO R 47 (Asphalt 12-1 (12) published October 2017) by the State of Alaska DOT&PF.
+Following are guidelines for the use of WAQTC FOP for AASHTO R 47 by the State of Alaska DOT&PF.

 - 1. The incremental method may be done without sheeting. - 2.
 When project specifications allow the use of a mechanical splitter, care must be taken to ensure the splitter is level. - 3.
 Aerosol vegetable cooking spray is approved as a release agent. - 4.
-Under Procedure Mechanical Splitter type A (Quartermaster) insert image:
+Under Procedure Mechanical Splitter Type B (Riffle) insert image: